fyohannes/Data_Elections/Shocks.md

 **<font size="3"> Impact of COVID-19 </font>**

 While the impact of COVID-19 on this upcoming election is hard to measure, one way to look at the impact of COVID-19 could be by analyzing COVID-19 deaths and demographic shifts.
-It is widely known that black and latino populations are disproportionatley affected by the virus.
-Data shows that 1 in 920 Black Americans have died, while 1 in 1,360 Latino Americans.
+It is widely known that Black and Latino populations are disproportionately affected by the virus.
+Data shows that 1 in 920 Black Americans has died, while 1 in 1,360 Latino Americans.

-In order to investigate the impact of these deaths, I created a model that predicted democrat popular vote share with demographic variables, change in black population, and change in latino population.
-I particulary created this model to look at two swing states that have been heavily affected by the virus: Arizona and Flordia.
+In order to investigate the impact of these deaths, I created a model that predicted democrat popular vote share with demographic variables, change in the Black population, and change in the Latino population.
+I particularly created this model to look at two swing states that have been heavily affected by the virus: Arizona and Flordia.

-My Arizona model returned an intercept of 46.674, a black change in population coefficent of -7.007, and a hispanic change in population coefficent of 0.331.
-Thus, without any change in the population demographics, Democrats are predicted to win 46.674 percent of the two party vote, thus making it a red state.
-Additonally, my Florida model returned an intercept of 49.20, a black change in population coefficent of 7.06, and a hispanic change in population coefficent of -0.4386.
+My Arizona model returned an intercept of 46.674, a Black change in population coefficient of -7.007, and a Hispanic change in population coefficient of 0.331.
+Thus, without any change in the population demographics, Democrats are predicted to win 46.674 percent of the two-party vote, thus making it a red state.
+Additionally, my Florida model returned an intercept of 49.20, a black change in population coefficient of 7.06, and a Hispanic change in population coefficient of -0.4386.

 To calculate the impact of COVID-19 deaths on the outcome of the election, I assumed that covid related deaths were the only factors that would shift the demographic data.
 When I imputed this data into my model, my model for Arizona predicted a democratic vote share of 46.65 and my Florida model predicted a democratic vote share of 49.19602.